jesse-spevack/stimulating_events/README.md

 cp app/javascript/controllers/hello_controller.js app/javascript/controllers/list_item_controller.js
 ```

 Now around each list item we'll add a `div` on which to instantiate our new controller.
 That way the list item controller will have a single list item in its scope.
+We'll type data-controller = list item.
 ```html
 <div data-controller="list-item">
   <li></li>